1313e/Civ-V-AP-World/README.md

 an experience customized for their taste, and different players in the same multiworld can all have different options.

 ### Where do I get a YAML file?
 In the archipelago launcher use the generate template options and select the Civilization V yaml.

 ## Joining a MultiWorld Game

+**IMPORTANT: DO NOT OPEN THE CIVV CLIENT UNTIL YOU'VE LOADED INTO A GAME AND HAVE ESTABLISHED YOUR FIRST CITY!!!**
+  - If you're not sending or recieving checks, follow these steps. *Looking into possible fix*
+    1. Close the CivV Client.
+    2. Open and close your social policy menu.
-Open the CivV Client in the AP launcher and connect to the archipelago server after starting a Civilization V game and creating a city.
+    3. Reopen the CivV client and reconnect to the archipelago server using the address and port numbers.
-  - After connecting you may need to open a menu to actually cause connection to occur like the social policies menu. *Looking into possible fix*

 To connect the client to the multiserver simply put `<address>:<port>` on the textfield on top and press enter (if the server uses password, type in the bottom textfield `/connect <address>:<port> [password]`)